-Sandy Beach Nature Reserve, located within the territories of the Sḵwx̱wú7mesh Úxwumixw (Squamish Nation) and səl̓ilwətaʔɬ (Tsleil-Waututh) Nation on the southeast shoreline of Keats Island, includes 3.4 hectares (8.4 acres) of Coastal Douglas-fir forest and over 250 metres of beachfront.
+Sandy Beach Nature Reserve, located within the territories of the Sḵwx̱wú7mesh Úxwumixw (Squamish Nation) and səl̓ilwətaʔɬ (Tsleil-Waututh) Nation on the southwest shoreline of Keats Island, includes 3.4 hectares (8.4 acres) of Coastal Douglas-fir forest and over 250 metres of beachfront.
 The property provides suitable habitat for threatened and endangered species including birds such as the Northern Goshawk, Great Blue Heron, and the Olive-sided Flycatcher, and the Little Brown Myotis bat.
 The beach has been identified as appropriate spawning habitat for surf smelt and Pacific sand lance, two fish species that are important food sources for wild salmon.

 The Islands Trust Conservancy received the first conservation proposal for the Sandy Beach Nature Reserve in 2003.
 At its May 14, 2004, meeting, the Islands Trust Conservancy Board (at that time the Trust Fund Board) approved a proposal from the Convention of Baptist Churches of British Columbia.